hartwork/wnpp.debian.net/README.md

 [[1]](https://www.debian.org/devel/wnpp/being_packaged)
 and
 [[2]](https://www.debian.org/devel/wnpp/requested)
 combined.
-Judging from a e-mail from 2008 I originally intended to better show what Debian packages…
+Judging from an e-mail from 2008, I originally intended to better show which Debian packages…

 - are potentially easy to package, therefore suitable for motivated Debian rookies,